 China Positioned to Boost Global South’s Renewable Energy Goals, Says UN Official

 Ogunbiyi noted the evident “disparity” in the progress Asia and Africa are making towards the UN's Sustainable Development Goal 7.
 She pointed out, “The latest SDG 7 report shows that Asia is making better progress in achieving the goal than Africa.
-Asia is estimated to have about 69 million people without access to , but in Africa, that number is over 500 million.”
+Asia is estimated to have about 69 million people without access to electricity, but in Africa, that number is over 500 million.”

-Acknowledging Asia's advancements in the renewable sector, Ogunbiyi stated, “There is a big push for renewable energy in Asia.
+Acknowledging Asia's advancements in the renewable sector, Ogunbiyi stated, “There is a big push for in Asia.
 Countries such as China and India are making concerted efforts to generate hundreds of gigawatts of green energy every year.
 It makes us really look at Asia as an example of pushing the renewable frontier.”

 China's dominance in the renewable energy market stands out.
 “China dominates the market when it comes to renewable energy.
-I believe over 50 percent of all panels, wind (power) equipment, and inverted batteries are made in China,” Ogunbiyi remarked, suggesting that the nation's manufacturing growth is a key factor.
+I believe over 50 percent of all solar panels, wind (power) equipment, and inverted lithium batteries are made in China,” Ogunbiyi remarked, suggesting that the nation's manufacturing growth is a key factor.

 Emphasizing the importance of access to the right equipment for generating renewable energy, she said, “What we're basically trying to do is borrow expertise from China … and see how we can apply it in other parts of the world.”